ekilcioglu/RIS-Optimization-GUI/_sources/tutorials/phase_error_performance_sensitivity_analysis.rst.txt

    - Specify the number of realizations to consider for each delta value.
 The final performance value is the average across all realizations.
    - Select which phase profile approaches (Gradient-based, distance-based, or manual) will be analyzed.
    - Press the button **"Start sensitivity analysis"** to initiate the procedure.
    - After execution, a figure will be generated showing the average performance metric versus :math:`\Delta` (in degrees) for each selected approach, including error bars indicating standard deviation across random realizations.
-An example figure is shown below.
+Two example figures are shown below for two different minimum power threshold considerations.

 .. figure:: phase_error_performance_sensitivity_analysis_Fig1.png